troyerta/recipes/src/09-Main-Dishes/Asian/sticky-chilli-beef.md

 ## Method

 1. Toss the meat in the cornflour and the Chinese five spice until it's evenly coated.
-Fry off in a very hot wok or frying pan for 2-3 minutes.
+Fry in a very hot wok or frying pan for 2-3 minutes.
 ---

 2. Add the garlic and chilli and vegetables and coat for a minute with the beef.
-Quickly add in the soya sauce, sweet chilli sauce and rice wine vinegar.
-The sauce should start to bubble and darken. turn the heat down and unsure the beef is totally coated.
+Quickly add in the soy sauce, sweet chilli sauce and rice wine vinegar.
+The sauce should start to bubble and darken.
+Turn the heat down and ensure the beef is totally coated.
 ---

 3. Serve the beef with a sprinkle of the reserved spring onions.